mefree2098/overture/README.md

 The project page shows live Symphony runtime state, bootstrap logs, retry queues, tracker slices, artifacts, findings, and gate status.

+## Run another project

+For a fresh project run:

+1. Delete the old project from the home dashboard or project page if you want a clean slate.
+2. Open the intake form on `/`.
+3. Enter a new project name and repo source.
+4. Paste or upload the next markdown blueprint.
+5. Click `Compile execution graph`.
+6. Open the new project page and click `Launch Symphony`.

+You can also create a project programmatically with `POST /api/projects` and then start execution with `POST /api/projects/:projectId/execute`.

 ## Delete a project

 Project deletion is available in two places: